PTSD: National Center for PTSD

 - You don’t have to talk when you don’t feel like it.
 Survivors sometimes do better when they are given space.
 If you are the loved one of a survivor, respect the survivor’s desire not to talk if that is what they want.
 Give them space, and check back later.

-- Resilience often means rolling with the punches.
+- Resilience—being able to adapt to what life presents—often means rolling with the punches.
 Disasters highlight the forces in life that are much bigger than we are, and remind us that there’s only so much we can do.

 - Give it time.
 Resilience means that you bounce back in the time; it doesn’t mean that you never feel the impact of traumatic events.
-Learning to accommodate the things you experience is a continual process.
+Learning to accommodate (or adjust or adapt to) the things you experience is a continual process.

 Coping After a Disaster: Long-Term Needs

 As time moves on, if you still feel distressed or have trouble functioning, it is important to continue with general self-care activities.
-But you may also want include some of the following strategies:
+You may also want include some of the following strategies:

 - Safety.
 To lessen worries, it can help to stay focused on specific routines of day-to-day living.

 - Media Viewing.
-Turn off the television if watching coverage of the event is increasing your distress.
+Turn off the television and take a break from social media if watching coverage of the event is increasing your distress.

 - Positive Activities Scheduling.
 Try to engage in positive, healthy, or meaningful activities.
 Doing things that are enjoyable, even if you don’t feel like it, can make you feel better.